Mohammad Ashraful: Post-captaincy (2009–present)

-In and Out from team
+In and out of the team

-In April he captained Bangladesh A on a tour of South Africa and his performances, including striking a one-day century, earned him a recall to the senior squad to face Zimbabwe in August.
-In the one-off Test, Ashraful scored the most runs for his team with an aggregate of 112, including a half-century as Bangladesh succumbed to defeat.
+In April he captained Bangladesh A on a tour of South Africa and his performance, including striking a one-day century, earned him a recall to the senior squad to face Zimbabwe in August.
+In the one-off Test, Ashraful scored the most runs for his team with a total of 112, including a half-century, even though Bangladesh was defeated.
 Bangladesh lost the following ODI series against Zimbabwe 3–2.
-Bangladesh's batsmen struggled early in the series, and Ashraful scored 23 runs from three matches.
+Bangladesh's batsmen struggled early in the series, and Ashraful scored 23 runs during three matches.

-He was retained in the Test side for the Pakistan series in 2012, but was dropped after the first Test, in which he scored only one run.
+He was retained for the Test side for the Pakistan series in 2012, but was dropped after the first Test, in which he scored only one run.
 When the BCB announced its central contracts for 2012, Ashraful's A+ contract was not renewed.

 In October 2018, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.

-During the COVID-19 Pandemic,He worked on his fitness.He is trying make his comeback in the national team of Bangladesh for at least one more match.
+International centuries

 Controversies

-Ashraful created some controversy in March 2008 when he slapped a fan who called him "rubbish" while he was training at an indoor stadium in Dhaka.
-This happened at a time when Ashraful was being heavily criticised in the media for his poor form with the bat and questionable tactics on the field as captain.
+In March 2008, Ashraful slapped a fan who called him "rubbish" while he was training at an indoor stadium in Dhaka.
+This took place at a time when Ashraful was being heavily criticised in the media for his poor performance and questionable tactics on the field as captain.
 The BCB fined him 25% of his salary for the month of March 2008 for violating the Code of Conduct.
 He later apologised for the incident.

 Spot-fixing controversy

 Mohammad Ashraful admitted to spot-fixing during the 2013 Bangladesh Premier League.
-The Bangladesh Cricket Board reacted immediately by suspending him from all forms of the game temporarily, until the ICC's Anti-Corruption and Security Unit submits its report on investigations into fixing.
-The alleged fixing involves a match between the Dhaka Gladiators and the Chittagong Vikings in 2013 teams during the second edition of the BPL on 2 February 2013.
-The 28-year-old Ashraful was allegedly paid about $12,800 to lose the match, but the cheque he was given later bounced, according to the local media.
+The Bangladesh Cricket Board suspended him from the game temporarily until the ICC's Anti-Corruption and Security Unit submitted its report on its investigations into the fixing.
+The alleged fixing involved a match between the Dhaka Gladiators and the Chittagong Vikings during the second edition of the BPL on 2 February 2013.
+The then-28-year-old Ashraful was allegedly paid about $12,800 to lose the match, but the cheque he was given later bounced, according to the local media.
 He was also allegedly involved in fixing another match 10 days later, against the Barisal Burners, which his team lost by seven wickets.
-In June 2014, the Bangladesh Cricket Board found him guilty and banned him for eight years but reduced to five years (with two years suspended) later on.
+In June 2014, the Bangladesh Cricket Board found him responsible and banned him for eight years, which was later reduced to five years (with two years suspended).

-In August 2016 Ashraful's ban was partially lifted, allowing him to play in domestic cricket in Bangladesh.
+In August 2016, Ashraful's ban was partially lifted, allowing him to play in domestic cricket in Bangladesh.
 He became eligible to play in international fixtures in 2018.
-During 2022, Ashraful played for Lullington Park Cricket Club in the Derbyshire County Cricket League.
+In 2022, Ashraful played for Lullington Park Cricket Club in the Derbyshire County Cricket League.

+In 2024 he signed for Portsmouth Cricket Club, guiding them to promotion in his first season, before re-signing for a second season in 2025.